fennel-ai/client/docs/pages/concepts/introduction.md

 ## 1. Dataset

 Dataset refers to a "table" of data with typed columns.
-Duh!
 Here is how a dataset is defined.&#x20;

 <pre snippet="overview/concepts#user_dataset"></pre>